raerickson/football_book_code/README.md

 - `11_Appendix_B.R`: R code from Appendix B
 - `12_Appendix_C.py`: Python code for Appendix C
 - `12_Appendix_C.R`: R code for Appendix C
+- `PYTHON.md` a reader submitted and brief tutorial on Python environments

 ## Disclaimer

 The code provided in this repository is provided "as is" without any warranty or guarantees.